-750 Figure 23 - END_SESSION protocol flow shows the END_SESSION protocol flow:
+747 Figure 23 - END_SESSION protocol flow shows the END_SESSION protocol flow:

-751 Figure 23 - END_SESSION protocol flow
+748 Figure 23 - END_SESSION protocol flow

-753 10.25 Certificate provisioning
+750 10.25 Certificate provisioning

-These clauses describe the request and response messages used for provisioning a device with certificate chains.
+751 These clauses describe the request and response messages used for provisioning a device with certificate chains.
 Provisioning of Slot 0 should only be done in a trusted environment (such as a secure manufacturing environment).

-10.25.1 GET_CSR request and CSR response messages
+752 10.25.1 GET_CSR request and CSR response messages

-756 The GET CSR request message shall retrieve a Certificate Signing Request (CSR) from the Responder.

-A Responder shall only process a GET_CSR request if it already possesses an appropriate asymmetric key pair for the signature suite (that is, the algorithms and associated parameters) required by the request.
+- 753 The GET_CSR request message shall retrieve a Certificate Signing Request (CSR) from the Responder. - A Responder shall only process a GET_CSR request if it already possesses an appropriate asymmetric key pair for the signature suite (that is, the algorithms and associated parameters) required by the request.
 If more than one signature suite are supported, selection of the appropriate signature suite (and, thus, the key pair) shall be determined via the most recent ALGORITHMS response.
 Upon receiving a GET_CSR request, a Responder shall generate and sign a CSR for the corresponding public key.
 The CSR shall be populated with a combination of attributes provided by the Requester via the RequesterInfo field and other attributes contributed by the Responder itself.
 The RequesterInfo format shall comply with the PKCS #10 specification in RFC 2986, specifically the CertificationRequestInfo format.
 OEM extensions (that is, OEM OIDs) shall be encoded using the Attributes type.
-The Responder shall return an ERROR message of ErrorCode=InvalidRequest if it cannot support all the fields included in the RequesterInfo .
-If the Responder receives a GET_CSR request while another GET_CSR request is outstanding and if Overwrite is not specified (that is, Bit 7 of Param2 is set to 0b), the Responder can either overwrite the existing request and process the new GET_CSR request or respond with an ERROR message of ErrorCode=Busy .
-If the Responder receives a GET_CSR request while another GET_CSR request is outstanding and if Overwrite is specified (that is, Bit 7 of Param2 is set to 1b), the Responder shall overwrite the existing request and process the new GET_CSR request.
+The Responder shall return an ERROR message of ErrorCode=InvalidRequest if it cannot support all the fields included in the RequesterInfo.
+If the Responder receives a GET_CSR request while another GET_CSR request is outstanding and if Overwrite is not specified (that is, Bit 7 of Param1 is set to 0b), the Responder can either overwrite the existing request and process the new GET_CSR request while another GET_CSR request is outstanding and if Overwrite is specified (that is, Bit 7 of Param1 is set to 1b), the Responder shall overwrite the existing request and process the new GET_CSR request while another GET_CSR request and process the new GET_CSR request while another GET_CSR request and process the new GET_CSR request while another GET_CSR request and process the new GET_CSR request while another GET_CSR request and process the new GET_CSR request while another GET_CSR request and process the new GET_CSR request while another GET_CSR request is outstanding and if Overwrite is specified (that is, Bit 7 of Param1 is set to 1b), the Responder shall overwrite the existing request and process the new GET_CSR request.